 For the purposes of this report, the median pay gap is the difference in pay between the middle-ranking woman and the middle-ranking man.
 If you place all the men and women working at First Milk into two lines in order of hourly rate, the median pay gap will be the difference in hourly rate between the woman in the middle of her line and the man in the middle of his.
-The bonus calculations are taken from the 12 month period ending on the snapshot date of 5 April 2021.
-Only employees who received a bonus during the 12 month period ending on 5 April 2021 are included in these calculations
+The bonus calculations are taken from the 12 month period ending on the snapshot date of 5 April 2022.
+Only employees who received a bonus during the 12 month period ending on 5 April 2022 are included in these calculations

-Our Gender Pay Gap The median pay gap for employees across our business is -5.1%.
+Our Gender Pay Gap The median pay gap for employees across our business is -9.9%.
 The Office of National Statistics confirmed the UK gap fell in 2021 to 15.4% for all employees.
-In First Milk, 80% of our employees are male, as is common in our environment and the wider manufacturing sector.
+In First Milk, 79% of our employees are male, as is common in our environment and the wider manufacturing sector.
 Whilst, on the surface, it may appear that women are paid more than men, this data is impacted by our most senior role postholder in the business being female.
-Additionally, the greatest proportion of our female population (26%) sit in the upper quartile.
+Additionally, the greatest proportion of our female population (28.3%) sit in the upper quartile.

 Our company bonus is based on business and individual KPIs and is paid to all eligible employees when the targets are met.
 The employees who have not received a bonus have either not been employed at the time the bonus was paid out or had not been employed in the business long enough to qualify for a bonus.

-There were 18 employees who did not receive a bonus during the bonus period, 11 of which were female and this is due to them not being eligible due to their start date with the company.
-The bonus for FY22 was also not paid until June 2021 which is outside the bonus period and not included for this report.
-Due to a change in the frequency of our production bonus payment in 2020, our production employees bonus for FY20 and FY21 are included in these figures.
+There were 13 employees who did not receive a bonus during the bonus period, 7 of which were female and this is due to them not being eligible due to their start date with the company.

-Male to Female Proportion in each Quartile
+Proportion of males & females receiving a bonus Male to Female Proportion in each Quartile